hpi-swa-teaching/CollaborativeCodeEditing/packages/CollabCodeEdit-Core.package/CCEMethodRecategorizedEdit.class/README.md

 	editContent: OrderedDictionary

 editContent
-	- The editContent is a dictionary holding the new category (at self categorySymbol) and the method which is recategorized (at self methodSymbol).
-Those to may be used like standard instance variables
+	- A dictionary holding the new category (at self categorySymbol) and the method which is recategorized (at self methodSymbol).
+Those two may be used like standard instance variables